pafoster/qquiz/README.md

 ```
 qquiz -n 0 ~/flashcards
 ```
 Print how many flashcards we would review (if any) and exit.
-(Useful for inclusion in a cronjob):
+(Intended as a way of generating reminders via a cronjob):
 ```
 qquiz -c ~/flashcards
 ```